Sharp quantitative stability for the fractional Sobolev trace inequality: Introduction

+0.2in \begin{remark} The combination of the above Theorem \ref{them5} and the Proposition \ref{asymp} in Section \ref{sec7} of the current paper indicates that: Any minimizing sequence must be away from $\mathcal{M}_{\mathrm{E}}^1$.
+However, whether minimizers exist is still unknown. \end{remark}

-using arguments inspired by De Nitti and K\"onig's work in \cite{konig2}.
+0.2in The proof of Theorem \ref{them5} is inspired by De Nitti and K\"onig's work in \cite{konig2}.
 Our primary methods involve a precise spectral gap inequality, a well-defined expression for the $H^{-1}$ norm and a third-order expansion.
-To derive the spectral gap inequality, we employ a conformal transformation, linking nondegeneracy results on $\R_+^n$ to the classical Steklov eigenvalue problem on the unit ball $\B^n$.
+To derive the spectral gap inequality, we employ a conformal transformation, linking non-degeneracy results on $\R_+^n$ to the classical Steklov eigenvalue problem on the unit ball $\B^n$.
 We will use the operator $\mathcal{P}$ in \eqref{dual0} to express the $H^{-1}$ norm, which makes it clear to do the third-order expansion.